-From his impossibly youthful appearance and actions after his revival the Avengers determined he had been preserved in a state of suspended animation while frozen in the ice.
-Though he was out of his own time and unfamiliar with the modern world he is still at his.
-Recognizing his value as skilled fighter in combat, a great tactician, and a natural leader; the Avengers invite Captain America to join their team.
+From his impossibly youthful appearance and actions after his revival, the Avengers determined that he had been preserved in a state of suspended animation while frozen in the ice.
+Though he was out of his own time and unfamiliar with the modern world, he is still at his peak-level of human perfection.
+Recognizing his value as a skilled fighter in combat, a great tactician, and a natural leader; the Avengers invite Captain America to join their team.
 The Living Legend of World War II accepted, and soon became team leader, a position he has held more times than anybody else.
 This was quickly followed by his own monthly gig in the Tales of Suspense anthology, wherein he shared equal billing with Iron Man.
 He was involved in the Avengers' first great roster shakeup, where he led a team consisting of himself, Scarlet Witch, Quicksilver, and Hawkeye.
 During the final arc of Tales of Suspense before it was renamed Captain America, Cap met and befriended the African hero Black Panther, beginning a friendship that would last many years.

 Cap appears in an extended run by Stan and Jack in which Captain America leads the Avengers for a long time, fighting their enemies and some of his old enemies-such as Baron Zemo.
 He finds out what had happened to Bucky, his young World War II partner, and is devastated.
 He was grief-stricken for many years.
 Shortly after Captain America's revival, honorary Avenger Rick Jones convinces Cap to let him become the new Bucky and partners with him for a short time.
 Captain America doesn't want to be responsible for another young partner's death.
 Just as he relents, and allows Rick to assume the Bucky identity, the Red Skull (Cap's arch-enemy from World War II) uses the Cosmic Cube to drive Bucky away.
 Afterwards, the title's creative reins transferred over to Jim Steranko.
 A Silver Age stylist who helped redefine comic art expectations.
 One of his greatest Marvel triumphs was in the pages of Captain America!
 The issues of Cap #110, 111, 113 were packed with high drama, proportion expanding page layouts, and Steranko's sultry, spy-oriented action.

 New enemies came, such as Flag-Smasher and the Scourge of the Underworld.
-Captain America also resigns his role when the government tries to force him to work solely for them.
-He is forced to relinquish his shield and costume, which are turned over to John Walker, the new Captain America.
-Donning a black costume given to him by D-Man and a new black shield designed by Black Panther, Steve takes on the identity of "The Captain."
-The Captain assembles a group of heroes consisting of himself, Falcon, D-Man, Nomad (Jack Monroe), and Vagabond, with the heroes traveling across the U.S. to fight crime.
-During this time Steve has some questionable run-ins with the law that made him realize how much credibility he had as Captain America.
-Sometimes he even had to resort to working outside the law as much as it pained him.
+While Captain America resigns his role when the government tries to force him to work solely for them.
+He is forced to relinquish his shield and costume which are then turned over to John Walker, becoming the new Captain America.
+Donning a black costume given to him by D-Man and a new black shield designed by the Black Panther, Steve takes on the identity of "The Captain."
+The Captain assembles a group of heroes consisting of himself, Falcon, D-Man, Nomad (Jack Monroe) and Vagabond, with the heroes traveling across the U.S. to fight crime.
+During this time, Steve has some questionable run-ins with the law that made him realize how much credibility he had as Captain America.
+Sometimes, he even had to resort to working outside the law as much as it pained him.
 Cap and Walker tussled a few times, until Walker was driven insane.
 Cap's team disassembles around this time, and the Captain tries to assemble a new roster of Avengers during the events of Inferno.
-His first new recruit, D-Man, is seeming killed on his very first mission.
-The Captain eventually discovers that Red Skull is responsible for Steve being ousted and replaced, leading to a final battle which leaves the Skull disfigured.
-Steve is allowed to reclaim his iconic costume and shield, while Walker is given the black outfit and shield, and becomes the hero known as U.S. Agent.
+His first new recruit, D-Man, is seemingly killed on his very first mission.
+The Captain eventually discovers that Red Skull is responsible for Steve being ousted and replaced, leading to a final showdown which leaves the Skull disfigured by his own weapon.
+Steve is allowed to reclaim his iconic costume and shield; while Walker is given the black outfit and Wakandan shield, and becomes the hero known as U.S. Agent.

 Later, it had been revealed that the chemicals that allowed the Red Skull to retain his youth had worn off, and now the Red Skull was in his 80's.
-The Red Skull had kidnapped several of Cap's closest allies including the Falcon, and forced Captain America to revert to his natural age by subjecting him to the same artificial aging process that he used to advance his own daughters age.
-The two had one final battle where they would battle as equals.
-Cap came out the victor but refused to kill the Red Skull, who died right after the battle of a heart attack.
-Cap's youth was one again restored by the Avengers.
+The Red Skull had kidnapped several of Cap's closest allies, including the Falcon, and forced Captain America to revert to his natural age by subjecting him to the same artificial aging process that he had used to advance his own daughter's age.
+The two had one final battle where they would fight as equals.
+Cap came out the victor but refused to kill the Red Skull, who died right after the battle of an apparent heart attack.
+Eventually, Cap's youth was once again restored by the Avengers.

-During the “Man Without a Country” story arc, Steve Rogers briefly dons the costume of The Expatriate.
-After The Red Skull brings Cap back to life he is filmed storming a military base alongside both the Red Skull and Sharon Carter.
-Bill Clinton temporarily exiles Rogers to the UK until the matter is sorted out and his name can be cleared.
-As not to associate himself with the United States, Steve wears an all-blue costume, similar to Isaiah Bradley’s uniform, but with no stars or stripes.
-It is also at this time when Steve first receives the Plasma Shield, although it only forms a yellow buckler, as opposed to his later, more spangled Plasma Shield.
+At some point in the “Man Without a Country” story arc, Steve Rogers briefly dons the costume of the Expatriate.
+During the events of "Operation: Rebirth", the Avengers discovered Cap had gone missing; and it was later revealed to be an elaborate plot orchestrated by the Red Skull.
+After being brought back to life, Cap is filmed storming a military base alongside both the Red Skull and Sharon Carter.
+Because of this, President Bill Clinton temporarily exiles Rogers to the UK until the matter is sorted out and his name can be cleared.
+As not to associate himself with the United States, Steve wears an all-blue costume (similar to Isaiah Bradley’s uniform, but with no stars or stripes).
+It is also at this time when Steve first receives the Plasma Shield although it only forms a yellow buckler, as opposed to his later star-spangled Plasma Shield.